Climate Toolkit Symposium Agenda

 1 p.m. – 2:15 p.m.Program Three

-♻️ Breakout Focus Areas: Waste, Climate Research, Nature-Based Solutions
+♻️ Breakout Focus Areas I: Waste Management and Nature-Based Solutions

 Breakout tracks offer participants an opportunity for a focused conversation on specific areas of climate action.
 Each session begins with a short presentation from a subject expert, followed by a facilitated, round-table discussion to support knowledge sharing and problem-solving.
 Round one will feature presentations and discussion on the following areas: